LilianBob/Covi_Org/README.md

 # orgH

-##### The OrgHealth app is minimally viable for use by organizations to track the Covid-19 status of staff
+##### The OrgHealth app is a minimally viable product for use by organizations within Washington state to track the Covid-19 status of staff

 # Demo